bobbingwide/sb-starting-block/README.md

 An additional file suffixed `.asset.php` is produced for each entry point.
 Used during block registration, it lists the package dependencies for the block editor.

-The build process requires wp-scripts v26.17.0 or later.

 ### Internationalization and Localization
 At build time `wp-scripts` copies each `block.json` file into a subdirectory of the `build` folder.